Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Proof of the Theorems

-where $E$ is an effective divisor exceptional over $X$.
-This in particular implies that the pair $(S^\nu, \diff(0))$ is klt, since $(X, 0)$ is.
-Hence, by inversion of adjunction, $S$ is the only lc center of the pair $(X, S)$ which automatically implies that $S$ is normal. \textit{Step 3.} Let us choose a general member $G \in |f^\ast(2n+2) H|$.
-Then the Cone Theorem \cite[Theorem 3.25]{KM} implies that $K_Y+S+G$ is ample.
+where $E$ is an effective divisor exceptional over $X'$.
+Thus, the pair $(S_m^\nu, \diff(0))$ is klt, since $(X', 0)$ is.
+Hence, by inversion of adjunction \cite[Theorem~5.50]{KM} $S_m$ is the only lc center of the pair $(Y^m, S_m)$ which in turn implies that $S_m$ is normal, see \cite[Proposition 5.51]{KM}.\\

-\begin{lemma} In the above situation, there exists a constant $C'$ such that $\vol(K_Y+S+G) \leq C'$.
-In particular, $(Y, S+G)$ is birationally bounded. \end{lemma}